molinto/tidesdk.github.com/source/blog/_posts/2012-06-14-appcelerator-attempts-to-clarify-support-for-open-source-tidesdk.markdown

 ### The Bad News

-The TideSDK project received disappointing news today as Appcelerator clarified a position that left little in the way of support to enable the transition of the project.
+The TideSDK project received disappointing news today as Appcelerator attempted to clarify a position that left little in the way of support to enable the transition of the Titanium Desktop project to a community open source effort.

 ### The Original Pledge